intltechventures/Lab.Architecture/Security/DataClassificationLevels.md

     * Must be protected to prevent loss, theft, unauthorized access, and / or unauthorized disclosure as dictated by the regulating body or council
     * Must be destroyed when no longer needed.
 Destruction must be per the body or council data policies
     * Will require specific methodologies, procedures and reporting requirements for the response and handling of incidents
+    * FISMA Data
+      * The Federal Information Security Management Act (FISMA) requires federal agencies and those providing services on their behalf to develop, document, and implement security programs for information technology systems and store the data on U.S. soil.
+This means that, under some federal contracts or grants, information the organization collects or information systems that the organization uses to process or store research data need to comply with FISMA.
+    * Law Enforcement Information
+      * Non-public law enforcement records generated or maintained by the organization.
 * Secret
   * Usually only applicable to a government agency information
 * Top Secret